chrisHernandezDesigns/whac-a-mole/README.md

+# whac-a-mole
-# whac-a-mole was created to strenghten my abilities working with js
+was created to further my abilities working with js working with eventlisteners and queryselectors